uranusjr/python-dotenv-run/README.rst

 Pyhton-Dotenv-Run
 =================

-Run command with environment variables populated by python-dotenv_
+Run command with environment variables populated by python-dotenv_.

 Installation